g3tsyst3m/g3tsyst3m.github.io/_posts/2026-3-29-Creative approaches to coding a FUD Stagers.md

         return None
 ```

 In the code above is pretty straightforward.
-My shellcode is located in a file that resides on my Github repo and I've reversed the URL string to thwart static analysis efforts. :hurtrealbad: I've also renamed the file extension to something random, in this case `.dyno` as that is not a typical windows file extension and it will not receive as much scrutiny as say a `.bin` file extension.
+My shellcode is located in a file that resides on my Github repo and I've reversed the URL string to thwart static analysis efforts.
+I've also renamed the file extension to something random, in this case `.dyno` as that is not a typical windows file extension and it will not receive as much scrutiny as say a `.bin` file extension.
 Finally, we return the bytes of the shellcode we just downloaded in the shel_ly variable.

 Part 3 - Eggsecuting Shellcode in Memory 🥚
 -